dva1946/dva1946/README.md

 - 👋 Hi, I’m @dva1946 (aka Dave Van Abel) retired and living in Manitowoc, WI.
 - 👀 I’ve been writing Wordpress Apps since 2019 (not plugins) as an independent developer.
+- 🌱 My first Apps were written in 1986 for Savings and Loan Banks.
 - 🌱 I’m currently updating previously released very old IPN App for Paypal IPN using PHP.
 - 🌱 The IPN App is currently running on my site (9/13/22), and has been released to the public on Sept 26th, 2022.
 - 🌱 In-depth IPN App documentation will be maintained on my website (listed below).